-Exhibit A+: new art galleries showcase teaching as well as exhibits.
+Exhibit A+: art galleries showcase teaching as well as exhibits.

-At 7,800 square feet, the teaching museum more than doubles Carleton's former art gallery space.
+At 7,800 square feet, the Perlman Teaching Museum more than doubles Carleton's former art gallery space.
 The museum is dominated by two large art galleries, one of them two stories tall to allow the display of large-scale works.
 Nearby, a museum classroom will allow greater access to Carleton's permanent art collection, linking objects in the museum to concepts and ideas that faculty are teaching in all disciplines.

 "A teaching museum is a fairly new concept in higher education," says Laurel Bradley, Director of Exhibitions and Curator of the College Art Collection.
 "The teaching museum is designed for engaging in scholarly conversation around objects, both borrowed and drawn from our own collections.
 With the new facility, the art collection, currently a hidden resource, will be far more accessible and searchable for faculty, visiting artists, and of course students."